-- Visit the Nijo Castle – The palace building was created in 1603 and famous for its distinct architecture.
+- Tour the Nijo Castle – The palace building was created in 1603 and became famous for its distinct architecture.
 Now it is a popular tourist attraction so it’s best to arrive early in the morning before the crowds.
-It’s a beautiful castle worth spending a few hours.
+It’s a beautiful castle, and a worthwhile destination for a few hours.
 The entrance fee is $6 USD.

-- Heian Shrine – Dedicated to the first and last emperors that reigned in Kyoto, the shrine can be taken by bus $.10-$1 USD and with a short walk after that.
+- Check out Heian Shrine – Dedicated to the first and last emperors that reigned in Kyoto, the shrine can be reached by bus for $.10-$1 USD and a short walk after that.
 It has a beautiful garden filled with cherry blossom trees.
 The Shrine is free but the garden has an entrance fee of $5 USD.

 - Visit the Kyoto Imperial Palace Park – The palace is where the Imperial family and court nobles once resided.
 It’s located in the center of the city and admission is free.

-- Visit the Kyoto National Museum – The National Museum is buzzing with artifacts, ceramics and fine arts.
-Spend the day here, because it offers over 200 pieces of art that are considered national treasures.
+- Explore the Kyoto National Museum – The National Museum is buzzing with artifacts, ceramics and fine arts.
+Spend the day here, because it offers over 200 pieces of art which are considered national treasures.
 The cost to enter varies depending on the exhibition, but on average expect to pay $10 USD.

 - Visit Ryoan-ji Temple – It’s hard not to be in Kyoto without seeing a zen garden and this is one of the best with its unusual rock garden.
 Get here early before the crowds and try to decipher the message of the rock formations.

 - Wander among the Cherry Blossoms – Cherry blossoms are a big part of Japanese culture and Kyoto has some of the best trees in the world.
 Come during the cherry blossom festival.
 It’s beautiful.